polymonster/pmfx-shader/readme.md

     -stage_in <0, 1> (optional) [metal only] (default 1)
         uses stage_in for metal vertex buffers, 0 uses raw buffers -cbuffer_offset (optional) [metal only] (default 4)
+        specifies an offset applied to cbuffer locations to avoid collisions with vertex buffers -texture_offset (optional) [vulkan only] (default 32)
-        specifies an offset applied to cbuffer locations -v_flip (optional) (inserts glsl uniform to control geometry flipping)
+        specifies an offset applied to texture locations to avoid collisions with buffers -v_flip (optional) (inserts glsl uniform to control geometry flipping)

 ```

 ## Compiling Examples